prerana-ghub/AWS-automated-security-audit-scanner/README.md

 ## Project Code

-The repository contains the main development stages and the final integrated scanner.
+The repository contains the security-check implementations and the final integrated scanner.

 | File                        | Purpose                                                                                                                                                                                                              |
 | --------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |